bryancwilson/Music-AI-Research/README.md

 Coding files will be uploaded pending research paper publications.
 This portfolio is also subject to change as my research continues to progress and evolve.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-This github repository serves as a portfolio of my undergraduate research projects conducted from May 2021 to August 2022 at NC State University.
+This github repository serves as a portfolio of my undergraduate research projects conducted from May 2021 to May 2023 at NC State University.
 I first want to give a huge thanks to the professors and graduate students at NC State University for providing mentorship, guidance, and support during my research effort.
 I have listed their names below.

 #### May 2021 - August 2021
 - **Dr. John-Paul Ore** (Professor in the Dept. of Computer Science at NC State University)